Multi-Group Testing for Items with Real-Valued Status under Standard Arithmetic: Introduction

 An obvious feature under this model is that any measurement which is linearly dependent on some other measurements is useless.
 The reason is that its outcome can then be simply derived from a linear combination of the outcomes of the others.
 The other feature is that, without any further information of the unknown vector $\x$, $n$ measurements are necessary in the worst case to learn the unknown vector ($n$ is clearly sufficient).
 The reason is that after $k$ measurements $\x$ can be any vector in the $n-k$ dimensional subspace whose outcome is consistent with the $k$ measurements.
 If $k<n$, such vectors are not unique and thus cannot be determined exactly.

-To make the multi-group testing model more interesting and challenging, we shall assume that \begin{enumerate}\item the unknown vector $\x$ is $d$-{\it sparse}, that is, $\x$ contains at most $d$ nonzero entries where $d$ is a constant with $d\ll n$; \item the entries of $\x$ all belong to a certain set $D\subset \real$ which is a priori knowledge; \item the number of copies from every single item in a measurement is restricted to $\{0,1,\cdots,q-1\}$, i.e., $\y\in \mathbb{Z}^n_q$, where the integer $q$ is prescribed. \end{enumerate} Note that the outcome $v_{\y}=\sum_{i=1}^ny_ix_i$ can possibly exceed $q$.
+To make the multi-group testing model more interesting and challenging, we shall assume that \begin{enumerate}\item the unknown vector $\x$ is $d$-{\it sparse}, that is, $\x$ contains at most $d$ nonzero entries where $d$ is a constant with $d\ll n$; \item the entries of $\x$ all belong to a certain set $D\subset \real$ which is a priori knowledge; \item the number of copies from every single item in a measurement is restricted to $\{0,1,\cdots,q-1\}$, i.e., $\y\in \mathbb{Z}^n_q$, where the integer $q$ is prescribed. \end{enumerate} Notice that the outcome $v_{\y}=\sum_{i=1}^ny_ix_i$ can possibly exceed $q$.
+Moreover, the cardinality of $D$ must be finite because the decoding algorithms proposed in this paper rely critically on $|D|$.

 This paper focuses on {\em nonadaptive strategies} where measurements are performed simultaneously and therefore all measurements must be settled in advance.
 A nonadaptive strategy that uses $t$ measurements can be represented by a $t\times n$ matrix $A=[a_{ij}]$ with columns as items and rows as measurements, and the value at $a_{ij}$ denotes the number of copies of item $j$ in measurement $i$.
 The nonadaptive multi-group testing problem can then be converted into the problem: Construct a matrix $A=[a_{ij}]$ with $a_{ij}\in \mathbb{Z}_q$ so that the unknown $d$-sparse vector $\x\in D^n$ can be determined exactly and efficiently through the outcome vector $\v=A\x$.
+Clearly, the conventional additive group testing in \cite{AS85,DH00} is a special case of the multi-group testing with $D=\{0,1\}$ and $q=2$.